 “How far to a bathroom?”

 These kinds of questions put everyone on edge.
 Suddenly all of your efforts to avoid thinking about how much further you have to travel are swept away.
-You are forced to acknowledge that you still have a long way to go, and the combined impatience and restlessness in the vehicle is likely to increase rather than decrease.
+You are forced to acknowledge that you still have a long way to go, and the combined impatience and restlessness in the vehicle are likely to increase rather than decrease.
 Sure, you are getting closer all of the time, but any pleasure you have been taking in the trip is likely replaced with an antsy feeling as you contemplate just how much longer you will all have to be in this car.

 The Experience of Grief